True Santas: Thanking veterans for their service in Foxboro

 “I think it brings the community together for a good cause … Foxboro’s huge with that,” Walsh said.

 The community helps put together the packages, also.
-While initially they delivered turkeys to veterans, in recent years the packages have consisted of gift cards, along with squash from local farmer Earl Ferguson, an entry pass for the Thanksgiving Day football game at Foxboro High School and a whoopie pie.
+While initially they delivered turkeys to veterans, in recent years the packages have also included gift cards, along with squash from local farmer Earl Ferguson, an entry pass for the Thanksgiving Day football game at Foxboro High School and a whoopie pie.

-A significant part of the bags also are the thank you cards the veterans receive from Foxboro schoolchildren.
+The packages also include thank you cards for the veterans from Foxboro schoolchildren.

 “It’s really just a way to get the kids in the community connected to the veterans in town,” DeVellis said.

 At the time that he and Walsh first put their program together, his three kids were still attending school.
-Making connections between Foxboro students like his children and veterans — bridging that generational gap — was a major motivator for him, DeVellis said.
+Making connections between Foxboro students like his children and veterans — bridging that generational gap — was a major motivator for him.

+DeVellis’ father was in the service and Walsh’s father fought in World War II.

-That connection, along with the gratitude they receive from the veterans they deliver to, motivates the pair.
+That connection, along with the gratitude they receive from the veterans to whom they deliver, motivates the pair.

 “Seeing the faces and getting the thank you from the veterans … it fills your heart,” Walsh said.